thegerscheffect/thegerscheffect.github.io/about.md

 permalink: /about/
 ---

-Processing creative ideas to inspire your playful spirit to smile, laugh, and feel happiness.
+Processing creative ideas that inspire playful spirits to smile, laugh, and feel absolute joy and everlasting happiness.